-Look, if something is clearly prohibited in the religion of Islam, then it is prohibited, and no need to go and try to make it otherwise.
-Likewise, if something is clearly permissible, then no one should be hard pressed to find a reason to make it prohibited.
+Look, if something is clearly prohibited in the religion of Islam, then it is prohibited, and there is no need to go and try to make it otherwise.
+Likewise, if something is clearly permissible according to our scriptures and the practice of the Prophet (SAWS), then no one should be hard pressed to find a reason to make it prohibited.
 One area where people have become very unstable in their religion, is when they become obsessed with making things haraam, which were not previously haraam by the Book or the Sunna.
 Granted there are things in the religion of Islam which God has clearly made prohibited; fornication, stealing, lying, intoxicants, murder, backbiting, paganism, and so on, where there is clear textual evidence.
 However, there are other things, for which there is no clear evidence from the Book or from the Sunna, which renders it prohibited.
 Yet, people insist upon making them prohibited using triangular reasoning, as if Allah somehow forgot to make these things prohibited.
 The Prophet ﷺ said, “Verily, Allah has made duties obligatory, so do not neglect them; and He has set limits, so do not transgress them; and He has remained silent concerning things as mercy for you, not out of forgetfulness, so do not search them out”.

 There are far more things that are permissible in Islam, than there are prohibited.
 This is by Divine design, since it would be nearly impossible for someone to know the exact ruling, on everything they do in life, and it would be unreasonable for a person to research each and every action in their life, to try to find a justification for it in our religious texts.
 It is much more important for people to be acutely aware of what is prohibited than it is for them to be acutely aware of what is permissible.
 Therefore, the scholars of Islamic law, have come up with a principle of law that says that the legal basis of all things (except for acts of worship) is permissibility.
 The textual foundation for this rule is the verse: “O ye people!
 Eat of what is on earth, Lawful and good; and do not follow the footsteps of Satan, for he is to you an avowed enemy”.